iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Presentation+verifiableCredential"></a>

 ### presentation.verifiableCredential() ⇒ [<code>Array.&lt;Credential&gt;</code>](#Credential)
-Get a copy of the credentials contained in the presentation
+Returns a copy of the credentials contained in the presentation.

 **Kind**: instance method of [<code>Presentation</code>](#Presentation)
 <a name="Presentation.fromJSON"></a>